 Get the Printable Activity

-If you would like to use my Counting Around the House activity sheet, you can download it by clicking the button below.
+If you would like to use my Counting Around the House activity sheet, you can download it by completing the form below.

 I hope that you and your kids enjoy using the counting activity.
 I would love to hear how you used it.